 So many parents get to an age where they look at the failings of their own lives and they try to succeed through their children – quite often pushing them down a pathway the child doesn’t want to go down.

 You have to let them find their own identity.

 A client and close friend dropped her son off at boarding school recently and the head teacher during his welcome presentation said ‘well done parents you have done your part, now its the chance for us to let your children flourish and develop into the people we know they have the potential to become, not mini versions of yourselves.’

 The overarching guiding principle in answering the question is to be conscious and deliberate when thinking about what success means to you – not society, not your parents, not the organisation you work for but to you!

 Our time on planet earth is short and therefore life is about maximising your opportunities to live the life YOU want to live and not the life of others.
 Yes, take insight and guidance from people you love and respect but ultimately the decisions for how you live, how you define your success is down to you.

-Over the last decade I have asked these simple yet profound questions to tens of thousands of people from all walks of life as part of my livingyourfuture™ programme.
+Over the last decade I have asked these simple yet profound questions to tens of thousands of people from all walks of life.

 And I literally mean all walks of life, from CEO’s, leaders, managers, sports people, business owners, entrepreneurs, young adults to college leavers who are just starting their journey in defining and finding their way in life.